stashapp/stash/README.md

 **Stash is a locally hosted web-based app written in Go which organizes and serves your porn.**

-* It can gather information about movies in your collection from the internet, and is extensible through the use of community-built plugins.
+* It can gather information about videos in your collection from the internet, and is extensible through the use of community-built plugins.
 * It supports a wide variety of both video and image formats
+* You can tag videos and find them later.
-* It provides statistics about performers, views, studios and other things.
+* It provides statistics about performers, tags, studios and other things.

 You can [watch a demo video](https://vimeo.com/275537038)to see it in action (password is stashapp).